 Flink Cookbook¶

-There is a Github for best practices to run Flink into production as a cookbook.
-The content of this page is to get a summary with some hands-on exercises for the different Flink deployment environment when it is relevant.
+There is a Confluent cookbook for best practices to run Flink into production.
+The content of this page is to get a summary of those practices, enhanced from other customers' engagements.
+It also references hands-on exercises within this repository.

-All the examples can be run inside an IDE or in terminal, they are on Flink 1.19.1 and Java 11.
+All the examples can be run inside an IDE or in a terminal console, they are on Flink 1.19.1 and Java 11.
 Use sdkman to manage different java version.

 Understand the Flink UI¶